fmarshas/FAIRSpotifyDataset/README.md

 ## Repository Structure

 ### `data/`
-- **spotify_data_cleaned.csv**: The cleaned version of the Spotify dataset, which includes key attributes like track title, artist, album, release date, and other metadata.
+- **spotify_data_cleaned_3724.csv**: The cleaned version of the Spotify dataset, which includes key attributes like track title, artist, album, release date, and other metadata.
+This version contains 3,724 records after data cleaning.
-- **spotify_data_reconciled.csv**: The reconciled version of the Spotify dataset, with additional links and identifiers to ensure compatibility with Linked Data standards and external datasets.
+- **spotify_data_reconciled_117.csv**: A sample subset of the Spotify dataset (117 rows) that has been reconciled with external identifiers for linking and interoperability.
+- **spotify_data_reconciled_117.xls**: Excel version of the reconciled dataset for easy access and manipulation in spreadsheet software.

 ### `rdf/`
-- **spotify_rdf_schema.ttl**: The RDF schema in Turtle format.
-This file represents the semantic data model, defining relationships between entities like Track, Album, and Artist according to the ontology.
+- **spotify_rdf_schema.ttl**: The RDF schema in Turtle format, representing the semantic data model and defining relationships between entities such as Track, Album, and Artist.
+- **spotify_rdf_schema.rdf**: An RDF/XML format of the schema, providing an alternative serialization for RDF applications.

 ### `ontology/`
-- **spotify_ontology.owl**: The ontology created using Protégé, which formalizes the classes, properties, and relationships for Spotify data.
-This ontology is essential for understanding the data structure and for linking to other semantic web resources.
+- **Spotify_Ontology_ttl.ttl**: The ontology created using Protégé, formalizing the classes, properties, and relationships for Spotify data in Turtle format.
+- **spotify_ontology_owl.owx**: The OWL format of the ontology for use in Protégé or other ontology management tools.

 ## Data Source

 The original dataset was obtained from Kaggle and contains information on the **most-streamed Spotify songs of 2024**.
 You can find the source dataset at [Most Streamed Spotify Songs 2024 on Kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/most-streamed-spotify-songs-2024).
 This dataset was further processed to ensure compliance with FAIR principles, including cleaning, reconciliation, and transformation into RDF format.